touqeerahmadunipd/degpd-and-zidegpd/README.md

 **Fitting of degpd-and-zidegpd**

 The "Fit_degpd_zidegpd.R" function will work to fit simply discrete extended generalized Pareto distribution (degpd) and zero-inflated discrete extended generalized Pareto distribution (zidegpd) with thier GAM forms as well.
 These models are proposed in the paper "Ahmad, T., Gaetan, C., & Naveau, P. (2022).
-Modelling of discrete extremes through extended versions of discrete generalized Pareto distribution. arXiv. https://doi.org/10.48550/arXiv.2210.15253."
+A regression model for count data with extreme observations."
 We are using the functions of evgam R package (Youngman, 2020): An R package for Generalized Additive Extreme Value Models. https://doi.org/10.48550/arXiv.2003.04067 behind to run our own developed R code.

 The example with fitting of degpd 1 model is shown "Fit_degpd_zidegpd.R" code.
 The other degpd 2, 3 and 4 models can be fitted by changing m.
 In the code, the m=1 is corresponding to model $$G\left(u; \psi\right)={u}^{\kappa},$$